Faith McNulty: Biography

 The Burning Bed was based on the true story of Francine Hughes, who set fire to the bedroom in which her husband was sleeping.
 Hughes defended herself by saying that her husband had been abusing her for 13 years.
 The jury at her trial ruled that she had been temporarily insane, and she was found not guilty.

 Faith had fonder memories of life with kinder family, however.
 "I can remember my father in his nightshirt, digging for worms for the baby robin in the bathroom.
 That's the kind of household it was; I had woodchucks in the bathroom, cats, squirrels, chipmunks", McNulty once said.

 Towards the end of her life, she wrote a weekly column for The Providence Journal on a local animal shelter run by the Animal Welfare League.
 Her mother had founded the Animal Welfare League in southern Rhode Island.
 McNulty had long been known for taking in stray animals at her farm.

 She suffered a stroke in 2004.
 She died at her farm in Wakefield, Rhode Island.

 McNulty's last book was illustrated by Steven Kellogg and published by Scholastic Books in 2005, If You Decide to Go to the Moon—a picture book written in the second person.
-Next year (after McNulty's death) it won a major "year's best" children's literary award, the Boston Globe–Horn Book Award for Nonfiction.
+The next year, it won a major "year's best" children's literary award, the Boston Globe–Horn Book Award for Nonfiction.